-- Install racking system based on manufacturer's instructions. - 2.
-Roof is Simulated wood shake over plywood sheathing on premanufactured wood truss, with slope towards roof drain.
-Installation shall have all panels in row at common elevation (do not follow slope of roof on flat roofs) for neat and professional appearance. - 3.
+- A. Basis of Design: - 1.
+Power-Fab LPRGM (Low-Profile Roof/Ground Mount) - 2.
+Engineer Approved Equal (field-assembled is acceptable with prior approval). - B. Key Features: - 1.
+Material: Steel or Aluminum - 2.
+Finish: Two coats of industrial urethane enamel. - 3.
+Mounting Hardware: Stainless Steel or Zinc-Plated. - 4.
+Configuration: Refer to plans for module layout.
+Up to eight modules shall be supported from roof by four roof support points. - 5.
+Tilt: Modules shall be positioned at 5-15 degree incline for flat roof installations.
+Modules shall be positioned to match slope of roof for sloped roof installations. - C. Installation Notes: - 1.
+Roof is membrane, with slope towards roof drain.
+Installation shall have all panels in row at common elevation (do not follow slope of roof on flat roofs) for neat and professional appearance. - 2.
 Roofing contractor (from architectural specification) is responsible for providing curbs to utilize for mounting, and all weather-proofing of connection points.
-Installing contractor shall provide dimensioned diagram of all roof connection points needed during submittal process, and coordinate installation with the general contractor. - 4.
-Field-assembled mounting systems are allowed with assembly matching that of pre-manufactured system. - 5.
+Installing contractor shall provide dimensioned diagram of all roof connection points needed during submittal process, and coordinate installation with the general contractor. - 3.
+Field-assembled mounting systems are allowed with assembly matching that of pre-manufactured system. - 4.
 Installation shall be done in such a way as to minimize the effect of shading.
 Any objects that shall sufficiently affect the power production output of the system or modules shall be brought to the attention of the design team.

-2.04 WIRING FOR PHOTOVOLTAIC MODULES
+2.03 WIRING FOR PHOTOVOLTAIC MODULES

-A. Installation Notes:

-- 1. All work shall be done in accordance with local applicable codes. - 2.
+- A. Installation Notes: - 1.
+All work shall be done in accordance with local applicable codes. - 2.
 Wiring shall be designed to achieve no more than 3% voltage drop between module and inverters. - 3.
-Provide DC disconnects for each string (when there are greater than 2 strings) of modules after or integral to the combiner box between inverter and modules. - 4.
-Provide AC disconnect between inverter and supply side for Septic PV system and load side for shower house PV system connection.
+Provide DC disconnects for each string (when there are greater than 2 strings) of modules after or integral to the comviner box between inverter and modules. - 4.
+Provide AC disconnect between inverter and [Supply Side] [Load Side] connection.
 Coordinate exact locations with Utility and authority having jurisdiction. - 5.
-At end of string, transition from module wiring whips to metallic conduit and building wire in sealed junction box. - 6.
-All conduit shall be routed on top of roof on top of Erico Caddy Pyramid 25 or equivalent roof conduit supports. - 7.
+At end of string, transition from module wiring whips to metallic conduit and building wire in sealed junction box.

+- 6. All conduit shall be routed on top of roof on top of Erico Caddy Pyramid 25 or equivalent roof conduit supports. - 7.
 Submittal drawings shall include complete wiring diagram including conduit size, proposed routing, wire count and configuration, and roof connection points for approval. - 8.
 Provide rapid shutdown per NEC 690.12.

-2.05 GRID TIE INVERTERS
+2.04 GRID TIE INVERTERS

 - A. Basis of Design:

+- 1. Fronius

+- 2. ABB

+- 3. Yaskawa

+- 4. SMA

-- 1. Solar Edge
+- 5. Solar Edge

-- 2. Engineer approved equal.
+- 6. Engineer approved equal.

-B. Key Features:
+- B. Key Features:

-- Capable of output power to match system size (refer to plans) nominal power output at 1 phase 240
+- Capable of output power to match system size (refer to plans) nominal power output at [1]

+[3] phase [120] [208] [240] [480] [96.0% efficiency]

-- Total harmonic distortion of <3%.
+- 2. Total harmonic distortion of <3%.

 - 3. Power factor shall be unity (1.0).

 - 4. Standby consumption (night time) shall be less than 1W.
 Operational consumption shall be less than 22W.

 - 5. Shall have integral ventilation fan.

-- 6. Device shall have UL 1741 certification. - 7.
-Anti-islanding functionality. - 8.
-Pure Sine-wave output. - 9.
-MPPT (Maximum Power Point Tracking). - 10.
-Integral Ground fault detection. - 11.
-Input voltage minimum of 600VDC compatible. - 12.
-Arc Fault protections shall be provided either integral to inverter or combiner box. - C. Monitoring and Communication Capabilities: - Building Automation System: Inverter shall have capabilities to communicate to the BAS via the Modbus or BacNet protocol.
-Provide the inverter manufacturer's points lists for the BAS contractor. - 2.
-Web Based Monitoring: The inverter shall contain a web-based monitoring server that allows for remote PC monitoring by the owner. - D. Warranty: 10 year warranty against defective product.
+- 6. Device shall have UL 1741 certification.

+- 7. Anti-islanding functionality.

+- 8. Pure Sine-wave output.

+- 9. MPPT (Maximum Power Point Tracking).

+- 10. Integral Ground fault detection.

+- 11. Input voltage minimum of 600VDC compatible.

+- 12. Arc Fault protections shall be provided either integral to inverter or combiner box.

+- C. Monitoring and Communication Capabilities:

+- 1. Building Automation System: Inverter shall have capabilities to communicate to the BAS via the Modbus or BacNet protocol.
+Provide the inverter manufacturer's points lists for the BAS contractor.

+- 2. Web Based Monitoring: The inverter shall contain a web-based monitoring server that allows for remote PC monitoring by the owner.

+- D. Warranty: 10 year warranty against defective product.

-2.06 COMBINER BOXES
+2.05 COMBINER BOXES